abc123me/Nvidia-Fancontrol/README.md

 # Nvidia-Fancontrol
 It's a script that controls the fan on a nvidia graphics card

-I currently do not have time or a machine to test this on, if you would be looking to take ownership of this project consider contacting me.
+I currently do not have the time or a machine to test this on, If you would be looking to take ownership of this project consider contacting me.

 ## Progress
 Currently it is in its very early stages but still usable